BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 ## Check Preprocessed Data ##
 As explained previously, if you were not able to figure out the correct placement for the red alligator clips, this is where to check!

-1. Connect Neuro:Bit to Your Computer:
+1. Connect Neuro:bit to Your Computer:
-After the preprocessing, turn off the power of the Neuro:Bit.
+After the preprocessing, turn off the power of the Neuro:bit.
-Using a USB cable, connect the Neuro:Bit to your local computer.
+Using a USB cable, connect the Neuro:bit to your local computer.

 2. Open File Explorer:
 Open the file explorer on your computer.
-You should see a new drive named "MICROBIT".
+You should see a new drive named "MICRObit".

-3. Navigate to MICROBIT Drive:
+3. Navigate to MICRObit Drive:
-Navigate to the MICROBIT drive.
+Navigate to the MICRObit drive.
 You should see an HTML file named "MY_DATA".

 4. Open Visual Preview: